jzonthemtn/tlf-opensourcesummit-2022-searching-for-the-right-words/README.md

 Install the dependencies in `requirements.txt`.
 Then, run the `export.sh` script to take a sequence classification model from the Huggingface Hub and export it to ONNX.
 The exported model will be written to the `onnx` directory.

 Next, run the `run.sh` script to build the Docker image and run it using `docker-compose`.
+This will start a Solr container containing the OpenNLP 2.0 with ONNX integration and configuration.

+Run the `index.sh` script to index documents into the `tmdb` index.

 ## License